brillout/wildcard-api/docs/blog/rpc-as-default.md

 })();
 ~~~

-RPC allows you to directly use SQL or your ORM while developing your frontend.
+RPC enables you to directly use SQL or your ORM while developing your frontend.

 ~~~js
 const {endpoints} = require('@wildcard-api/server');